meilisearch/docs-scraper/README.md

 This package guarantees compatibility with [version v1.x of Meilisearch](https://github.com/meilisearch/meilisearch/releases/latest), but some features may not be present.
 Please check the [issues](https://github.com/meilisearch/docs-scraper/issues?q=is%3Aissue+is%3Aopen+label%3A%22good+first+issue%22+label%3Aenhancement) for more info.

-## ⚙️ Development Workflow and Contributing

-Any new contribution is more than welcome in this project!

-If you want to know more about the development workflow or want to contribute, please visit our [contributing guidelines](/CONTRIBUTING.md) for detailed instructions!

 ## Credits

 Based on [Algolia's docsearch scraper repository](https://github.com/algolia/docsearch-scraper) from [this commit](https://github.com/algolia/docsearch-scraper/commit/aab0888989b3f7a4f534979f0148f471b7c435ee).<br>